nlhsueh/SQA2018/LectureNotes.md

 }
 ```

-### Exception Handling
+#### Exception Handling

-Use “expected” paramater with @Test annotation for test cases that expect exception.
+Use “**expected**” paramater with @Test annotation for test cases that expect exception.
 Write the class name of the exception that will be thrown.
-[source:Java]

 ```
 @Test(expected = ArithmeticException.class)